 The best way to prevent high cholesterol and heart disease is by living a healthy lifestyle that includes a heart-healthy diet and regular exercise.

-For patients who can’t control their high cholesterol through a heart-healthy diet and exercise program, a cholesterol-reducing drug called a statin can be used.
+For patients who can’t control high cholesterol through lifestyle changes, consider trying a cholesterol-reducing drug called a statin.